hero media

 AI Prompt

-5. The Old Salt Bush Restaurant & Catering
+The Old Salt Bush Restaurant and Catering

 Best for: award-winning fine dining

 Got a special occasion while visiting Broken Hill?
-Head to the Old Salt Bush for mouthwatering fine dining that prides itself on its regionally sourced ingredients.
+Head to The Old Salt Bush for mouthwatering fine dining that prides itself on its regionally sourced ingredients.
+For omnivores, the saltbush-dusted lamb rump is an absolute must, while lemon-myrtle prawns and gin-cured Atlantic salmon will tempt one and all.

-Address: 1 Oxide St, Broken Hill, NSW
+Address: 1 Oxide St, Broken Hill NSW 2880

 Best for: an all-rounder takeaway night that’s a real crowdpleaser